Pediatric Nurse

 University of Michigan School of Nursing

 Nurses who want an advanced degree in pediatrics can earn either a master’s of science in nursing or a doctor of nursing practice at the University of Michigan School of Nursing.
 These programs take between two to four years to complete, depending on a full-time or part-time format.
-Upon completion of either degree, graduates are prepared to work as primary care pediatric nurse practitioners with in-depth knowledge of well-baby/child care and acute minor childhood illnesses.
+Upon completion of either degree, graduates are prepared to work as primary care pediatric nurse practitioners, with in-depth knowledge of well-child care and acute, minor childhood illnesses.

 A key part of both the MSN and DNP degree programs is extensive clinical experience.
-Some of the courses for this program are offered through distance learning, however, students are expected to live close to the school and attend on-campus classes every semester.
+Some courses in this program are offered through distance learning; however, students are expected to live close to the school and attend on-campus classes each semester.

 Admission requirements for both programs include at least a bachelor’s degree in nursing, a minimum GPA, and strong letters of recommendation.
 GRE scores are not required and will not be considered if submitted.